GergoV/zerda-exam-python/README.md

 ### How can you create a graphical user interface and draw a rectangle on it in python?
 What are the tools needed for it?
 [2p]
 #### Your answer:

+Python has various libraries for graphics.
+Tkinter is one of them: it may need additional packages such as PIL (supposedly deprecated) and Pillow (open source alternative of PIL).

+To create simple graphics, tkinter has to be imported.
+You create a window by instantiating one, usually named 'root', with a Tk() class.
+You can draw on it after creating a tkinter canvas.
+Tkinter has its own rectangle function for drawing the shape.

 ### What does V stand for in MVC?
 [2p]
 #### Your answer:

+View.
+The component of the program that is responsible for displaying the software's output and the user interface.